2kool4idkwhat/icelock/USAGE.md

 For flags that can take multiple args, you can separate the args with a comma (`,`).
 Eg. `--rx /usr --rx /bin` is the same as `--rx /usr,/bin`

-By default, everything that icelock can restrict is denied and needs to be explicitly allowed
+By default everything that icelock can restrict is denied and needs to be explicitly allowed, except for MDWE

 ## Filesystem